 With his triple background in law, business, and education, Drew is the principal screenwriter of the documentary film on international corporate governance currently being produced by the ICG professorship.

 Graduated in tourism products management, his professional background includes experiences both in logistics coordination and relations management in a crisis unit, particulary for SwissLife company and CNP group.

-Nowadays, Yohnn Marsollier is Corporate Chairs and Professorships Coordinator within ESCP Europe.
+Nowadays, Yohnn Marsollier is Corporate Chairs and Professorships Coordinator within ESCP.
 He is in charge of supporting existing Chairs and Professorships development and assisting in new business negotiations.
 Involved in Orientation committees and Steering committees’ organization with partner companies, in holding events and drawing up budgets, he substantively coordinates the overall activities and works related to Chairs & Professorships, and provides administrative and logistic support.